thenadz/document-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows the user to easily include document icons for PDF, MS Word, MS PowerPoint, MS Excel, ZIP and many more files automatically in their page or post.
+This plugin allows the user to easily create a "gallery" of all non-image attachments on a given post/page, making it easer to share this content.

 == Description ==